 Almost all the RGB cables you’ll use with your consoles have a SCART connector.
-You’ll need special cables to convert SCART to the format your RGB display accepts.
+You’ll need special cables to connect SCART to the connector your RGB display or scaler accepts.
 Also, if you ever plan on having more than one system hooked up to your RGB display, you’ll definitely want a SCART switch (as described in the next section), but make sure to read this section first.
 Here’s the adapters needed for the most common scenarios:

 RGB Monitor via BNC connectors:

 The most common RGB monitors accept RGB via BNC connectors.
 If you have a SCART switch with a female output port (switches are explained in the next section), you should get cable with a male SCART end.
-This is the most common and recommended choice: Male SCART to BNC adapter
+This is the most common and recommended choice (bonus: It’s switchable between input and output): Male SCART to BNC adapter

 As an FYI, you can build your own solution that requires a few parts.
 I actually used this solution temporarily until the cable I ordered arrived, however I do recommend the cables above.
 You’ll need a few things:

 – BNC to RCA adapters, to convert the inputs on the monitor to RCA.
 See links to the right –>